 On-site nursery facilities shall be erected for the holding and maintenance of rescued plant material and the propagation of appropriate species for revegetation.
-The location of the nursery shall be to the approval of the Engineer.
+The location of the nursery shall be to the approval of the Engineer (preferably the Kusile Power Station construction site nursery).
 The Contractor shall provide adequate labour, shade, water and all things necessary to sustain the plants in the nursery.